morrownr/USB-WiFi/home/FAQ.md

 [Question 2](#question-2) - My 6 GHz band shows as disabled when I run `iw list`.
 I want to be able to use the 6 GHz band.
 How can I fix this?

-No. 3 - Question: Why do I see high levels of jitter with my mt7921 or mt7922 based wifi cards (PCIe or M.2)?
+[Question 3](#question-3) - Why do I see high levels of jitter with my mt7921 or mt7922 based wifi cards (PCIe or M.2)?

 No. 4 - Question: Why do I see high levels of jitter with my mt7921 or mt7925 based USB WiFi adapters?